How many times did you check your email today? If you’re like most Americans, you checked it on average 15 times.

-In other words, you checked email every 37 minutes.
+Which means you check email every 37 minutes.

-I’ve put together a list of the best email clients for Mac and Windows.
+This is a list of the best email clients for Mac, starting with my personal favorite Superhuman.

-Don’t miss my review of the best email api services.
+And if you’re a software developer don’t miss my review of the best email clients for windows.

 Best Email Clients For Mac